instrumentisto/vue-app-example/README.md

 ```

 To open [http://vue-app-example.dev](http://vue-app-example.dev)
-application in browser add line to your `hosts` file:
+application in browser add lines to your `hosts` file:
 ```
 127.0.0.1	vue-app-example.dev
-127.0.0.1	json-server
+127.0.0.1	api.vue-app-example.dev
 ```

 To test Server-Side Rendering, you can emulate search bot request: